-For knot grouping, the minimum diameter of all the grouped knots shall be added and the ratio A_g of the sum to the thickness upon which the knot grouping is measured shall be calculated.
+For knot grouping, the minimum diameter of all the grouped knots shall be added and the ratio $A_g$ is calculated as this sum, divided by the thickness upon which the knot grouping is measured.

-The greater ratio of the four faces of the piece shall be considered.
+The greater ratio of the four faces of the piece of timber shall be considered.